 Workbooks are inherently geared to any teacher, including the student, himself.
 He reads a little, answers a few questions geared to comprehension, and then repeats.
 Because the coursework is so intensively interactive, the student learns more, faster, and retains it longer.
 Because the student can feel the acceleration of his learning, he gains confidence.
 Because the incremental teaching and much-needed confidence is built into the book, the teacher finds the student needs less direction.
 Sounding good?

 The Non-Standard Student.
 Perhaps you already figured this, but if your child is not inherently gifted for student-hood, workbooks can carry him along until those long twelve years are finally over.
 It’s just easier.
 Not only for the student, but also for the teacher.
 Many children finish the day’s work by noon, and still learn enough to do well on exit tests.

 On the other hand, if your student is far, far ahead of his peers–or maybe even of his teachers–a curriculum that could test and place him where he belongs could be a tremendous asset, in many ways.

 Home Business.
 Finishing by noon makes time for a home business.

 Early Graduation.
 Finishing by noon makes time for doing two day’s worth per day, which can create time for graduating and starting college earlier than you thought.
 For some students, it can mean graduating at age 18 instead of 20, after all.
+For others, it can mean graduation from college by age 18.
 It’s a thought.

 Learning Gaps.
 If you are taking a child out of a collective school environment, you probably have little idea where he is in his learning or where he should be.
 He may have learning gaps or even be behind the kids his age.
 But with workbooks come placements tests, the tool that lets you know exactly which book to buy and why.
 You can have the confidence that comes with knowing this material is exactly right for your student; not too easy or too difficult.